A9. There is a whole spectrum of possible consequences for an MLA who votes against their caucus.

 An MLA who is kicked out of caucus—or who decides to leave caucus voluntarily—has three options: resign as an MLA, sit as an independent, or join another caucus.
 The expression “crossing the floor” refers to joining another caucus.

-Andrew Younger (Dartmouth East) was elected as a Liberal.
+In the 2013-17 legislature, Andrew Younger (Dartmouth East) was elected as a Liberal.
 When he was ejected from the Liberal caucus, he chose to sit as an independent.
 Chuck Porter (Hants West) was elected as a Progressive Conservative.
 When he chose to leave the PC caucus, he first sat as an independent, then he joined the Liberal caucus.